wallacepf/lambda-component-expansion-stack/README.md

-# lambda-api-gateway-stack
+# lambda-component-expansion-stack

-An example Terraform Stack that provisions an AWS S3 bucket, an AWS Lambda function served from that bucket, and an AWS API Gateway to invoke that function at a URL.
+An example Terraform Stack that provisions an AWS S3 bucket, an AWS Lambda function served from that bucket, and an AWS API Gateway to invoke that function at a URL, all across multiple AWS accounts with varying regions which that account services.

+This is the same system as in hashicorp/lambda-multi-account-stack, but additionally demonstrates a single deployment using component/provider configuration expansion with `for_each` to provision modules in multiple AWS regions for a given environment.

 Three components are used: